Niall Walsh and Adam Weisbaum practise Osteopathy at York Clinic

 Osteopathy may help to alleviate the following conditions:

-To book an osteopathy session with Niall, Adam or Terri at York Clinic call us on 01904 709688 or use our contact form and we will respond to you as quickly as possible.
+To book an osteopathy session with Niall or Adam at York Clinic call us on 01904 709688 or use our contact form and we will respond to you as quickly as possible.